-Loch Ness Monster Video Captured By Eight-Year-Old Girl, As Scientists Embark New Quest To Find Creature
+Loch Ness Monster Video Captured By 8-Year-Old Girl, As Scientists Embark On New Quest To Find Creature

 So did the two ladies capture the elusive beast who has for centuries been rumored to inhabit the lake?
 There’s no way of knowing, of course, but the video emerged just as a team of scientists announced plans to embark on another search for the critter, this time looking for DNA evidence.

-Ever since Irish saint Saint Columba first reportedly witnessed the Monster back in 565 CE, evidence of the beast has eluded searchers.
-Now, as reported by the Inquisitr, Neil Gemmel and his team of American, Australian, French and Danish scientists plan to scour the lake and take DNA samples at various locations and various depths.
+Ever since Irish Saint Columba first reportedly witnessed the Monster back in 565 CE, evidence of the beast has eluded searchers.
+Now, as reported by the Inquisitr, Neil Gemmel and his team of American, Australian, French, and Danish scientists plan to scour the lake and take DNA samples at various locations and various depths.

 https://t.co/jaj8Cvmbmu RSS FeedProfessor Neil Gemmel's mission: Find the Loch Ness monster once and for all pic.twitter.com/s6NT9s8VsI